 The pod model is a combination of the two models above.
 A pod comprises team members who specialize in different areas but work together to accomplish a sale.

 You will have several small teams who funnel leads through each other rather than having individuals working through each step.
 This method also prevents hiring different individuals for each step and them handing the potential customer off to a random team member.

 It operates much like the assembly line, but your sales members work in small, predictable teams that rely on each other through each step.
 This helps to foster a competitive attitude with other pods but camaraderie with each other that aids in a culture of teamwork and togetherness.

 Creating your sales team structure is an important step to ensuring your success as a company.
 Whether you are still in the start-up phase or already up and running but need more team structure, it takes capital to develop a successful team and strategy.

 We specialize in delivering capital to profitable SaaS businesses that need assistance getting to the next growth level.
-If you are ready to look at your sales team structure and need advice and financial assistance, call us today at (602).909.5888.
+If you are ready to look at your sales team structure and need advice and financial assistance, Contact Us today.

 If you are looking to raise capital for your startup, choose RevTek Capital.

 Our experienced team can provide you with the money you need to expand your tech startup.